YuanyuanMaggie/snakeGame/README.md

 ## Play instructions

+* Open index.html file with your browser or visit [http://yuanyuanli.me/snakeGame/](http://yuanyuanli.me/snakeGame/)
-* Use your arrow keys to control the moving sn
+* Use your arrow keys to control the moving snake
 * Try to avoid the snake to collide with itself or a wall, the game would end.